Discuss how you have engaged with a community or organization.

 We recognize—and welcome—leadership that may be expressed in many forms, from college extracurricular activities to academic or business achievements, from personal accomplishments to community commitments.
 We appreciate leadership on any scale as well, from organizing a classroom to directing a combat squad, from running an independent business to spearheading initiatives at work.
 In essence, we are looking for evidence of your potential — a portfolio of experiences, initiatives, and accomplishments that reflect a habit of leadership.

 Harvard thus has a very open-ended conception of leadership, but they are rigid in the necessity that applicants demonstrate it.
 I think this is true for other schools to a varying extent as well.
 For example, like HBS, "INSEAD is looking for applicants who can demonstrate their potential as leaders."
-Even if a set of business school essay questions does not necessarily explicitly ask for you to show your potential for leadership, it had better be expressed.
+Also see my comparison of leadership at HBS and Stanford GSB.
+Even if a set of business school essay questions does not necessarily explicitly ask for you to show your potential for leadership, your leadership had better be expressed.

 Leadership is no easy thing.
 Nor is it obvious.
 The worst possible thing is to conceive of leadership as simple formal responsibility or a title because this conveys nothing about the person in that position.
-While some applicants will, in fact, have held formal leadership positions, many will not.
+While some applicants will have held formal leadership positions, many will not.

 Formal leadership positions are great to write about if they involve the applicant actually having significant impact, making a difficult decision, being a visionary, showing creativity, or otherwise going beyond their formal responsibility, but the same is true for those showing leadership without having a formal title.

 If you are having difficulty really understanding leadership, I have a few suggestions.

 First, one great place to read about leadership, and business in general, is Harvard Business School Working Knowledge.